Is your device running a bit slower than usual? Maybe random screens are popping up? Does your bank account have unknown charges on it?

 The checks are fake but they look real...
 In fact, they look so real that even bank tellers may be fooled.
 Some are phony cashier’s checks, others look like they’re from legitimate business accounts.
 The companies whose names appear may be real, but someone has dummied up the checks without their knowledge.

 You don’t have to wait long to use the money, but that doesn’t mean the check is good.
-Under federal law, banks have to make the funds you deposit available quickly–usually within one to five days, depending on the type of check.
+Under federal law, banks have to make the funds you deposit available quickly–usually within one to two business days, depending on the type of check.
 But just because you can withdraw the money doesn’t mean the check is good, even if it’s a cashier’s check.
 It can take weeks for the forgery to be discovered and the check to bounce.

 You are responsible for the checks you deposit.
 That’s because you’re in the best position to determine the risk–you’re the one dealing directly with the person who is arranging for the check to be sent to you.
 When a check bounces, the bank deducts the amount that was originally credited to your account.
 If there isn’t enough to cover it, the bank may be able to take money from other accounts you have at that institution, or sue you to recover the funds.
 In some cases, law enforcement authorities could bring charges against the victims because it may look like they were involved in the scam and knew the check was counterfeit.

 There is no legitimate reason for someone who is giving you money to ask you to wire money back.
 If a stranger wants to pay you for something, insist on a cashier’s check for the exact amount, preferably from a local bank or a bank that has a branch in your area.
 Meet your buyer at the bank and cash the check before transferring your property.

 Vishing (via VoIP) & Smishing (via SMS)